serwy/relmod/README.md

 Place your Python code in a directory and start using it immediately.

 * Import file names as auto-deep-reloading modules.
-* Import directories as auto-loading namespaces.
+* Import directories as auto-reloading namespaces.
 * Run `unittest` cases easily.

 Running the following: